The Eye-Watering Costs Of Non-PHARMAC Drugs

 Without health insurance, these daunting amounts often force people to move overseas for treatment, seek donations or forgo treatment all together.

-To help bridge this gap, our non-PHARMAC Plus add-on option provides access to many Medsafe-approved drugs not funded by PHARMAC.
+To help bridge this gap, our non-PHARMAC Plus add-on option provides access to many Medsafe-approved drugs which are not currently funded by PHARMAC.
 It also covers the related administration costs, making treatment of cancer and other serious conditions with non-PHARMAC drugs more accessible, in a private hospital and at home*.

 About non-PHARMAC Plus